caipengbo/ManageSystem/README.md

 # ManageSystem
-This is  a Tobacoo and Wine Manage System ,which is my database course homework.
+This is  a Tobacoo and Wine Shop Manage System ,which is my database course project.
+# Front-end
+HTML+CSS+JQuery-EasyUI
+# Back-end
+PHP